Program

 From vision to value: data space success stories in manufacturing & supply chain

-This session connects high-level policies, like the European Data Union Strategy, with real practical data space benefits for manufacturing and supply chains.
+like the European Data Union Strategy, with real practical data space benefits for manufacturing and supply chains.

 We address key industry’s global challenges such as sustainability (regulatory requirements like decarbonization), resilience (supply chain), and economic efficiency (based on AI/data-driven services) and present how data spaces deal effectively and efficiently with those by introducing concrete european and international success stories.